roytang/blog/content/notes/2016/10/782385430784118784/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/782385430784118784/
+title: ''
 ---

-RT [@mlq3](https://twitter.com/mlq3/): Your vote reflects your judgment in one moment in time.
+Your vote reflects your judgment in one moment in time.
 Citizenship does not end there.
-Every day's a choice, you have freedom to…
+Every day's a choice, you have freedom to discern.